 Advantages of a Simple Blood Spot Test

-- No phlebotomist or centrifugation required, therefore less expensive and more convenient than conventional blood draws
+- No phlebotomist or centrifugation is required; therefore less expensive and more convenient than conventional blood draws.

-- Nearly painless finger stick is used to collect the few drops of blood required
+- A nearly painless finger stick is used to collect the few drops of blood required.

 - Private and convenient for both patient and healthcare provider - collection at home or provider’s office

-- Hormones and other analyses are stable in dried blood spot at room temperature for weeks, allowing for worldwide shipment
+- Hormones and other analyses are stable in dried blood spots at room temperature for weeks, allowing for worldwide shipment.

 Who Should Test?

-Essential Thyroid Profile Individuals requiring thyroid screening.
+Essential Thyroid Profile Individuals require thyroid screening.
 Routine screening is recommended for:

 - Children who have Down’s Syndrome

 - Individuals over the age of 50